louiswilliams/queueup-spotify/README.md

 The `/spotify.key` configuration file is required to run the server  properly.
 An example configuration file is located in `/spotify.key.example`.
 All of the requried parameters can be obtained by creating Spotify Developer account, and then a [Spotify Application](https://developer.spotify.com/my-applications).

-A MongoDB Server should be running on port 27017.
+A MongoDB Server should be running on `localhost:27017`.
 This is configurable in `server.js`.

 Run
 ---